ibeketov/DSND_capstone/docs/index.md

 The subset of Sparkify data is available in a json format containing roundabout 225 users.

+The full dataset is about 12 GB and has data about activities of 22277 users.

 Spakrify data has the following structure:

 ```